This post includes affiliate links.

 This tutorial, however, doesn’t work for half double crochet (hdc).
 But I found a trick that will help for that stitch specifically which you can check out here.

 To make it easier, I included a full and detailed video tutorial so you can learn all the tiny steps.
 The video can be found below.
+In fact, I have 2 videos.
+An older version is further down and a new one is right below.

 How to crochet the perfectly straight seam when crocheting in rounds

-On the left side, you can see how the diagonal or slant is formed, simply by crocheting the increases at the beginning of the repeats.
+On the right side, you can see how the diagonal or slant is formed, simply by crocheting the increases at the beginning of the repeats.
 That creates a shift and makes the seam look diagonal or slanted.

-Now, on the right side, it is shown that the increase is always created at the end of the repeat set.
+Now, on the left side, it is shown that the increase is always created at the end of the repeat set.
 That means the beginning of the repeat of those rounds always have one stitch per stitch of the previous round.
 This simple trick makes the seam look straight at the end.

 Below you can see how that looks like on a real example.
 It also shows the beginning of a top down beanie and the effect of the increases in a repeat set being a different spots.